Dronfield railway station: History

 The station was closed to passengers with effect from Monday 2 January 1967, the last passenger train to call being the 21:41 Sheffield - Derby service on Saturday 31 December 1966.
 The station remained staffed for two years after closure until the goods station closed.
 The buildings were demolished in June 1973 but the platforms remained.

 Between 15 and 19 February 1979, British Rail temporarily reopened the station (along with Wadsley Bridge and the Midland Main Line platforms at Dore) because road transport throughout Sheffield had been brought to a standstill by heavy snowfall.
 Many trains on the Midland Main Line served the station during that period, and special single fares of 20p were charged to both Chesterfield and Sheffield.
 Demand for the special services was so high on Friday 16 February that "passengers [travelling to] Sheffield were queueing on the station approach — the platforms being completely full".
 The station then reopened permanently to passengers on 5 January 1981 with a limited service at peak periods only.

 The station is managed by Northern.
 However, until 14 December 2008 no Northern services stopped there.
 A residents' pressure group, Friends of Dronfield Station, successfully campaigned for rail services to the town to be improved and continue to beautify the station and press for better facilities.

 Service

-From 14 December 2008 Northern started running a new hourly Express Service from Leeds to Nottingham calling at Wakefield Kirkgate, Barnsley, Meadowhall Interchange, Sheffield, Dronfield, Chesterfield, Alfreton and Langley Mill.
-Most of these services call at Dronfield.
+Since 14 December 2008, Northern has run an hourly service from Leeds to Nottingham.
+Most of these services call at Dronfield, connecting the station with Sheffield, Meadowhall Interchange, Barnsley, Wakefield Kirkgate and Leeds to the north, as well as Chesterfield, Alfreton, Langley Mill and Nottingham to the south.

-A small number of peak time East Midlands Railway Liverpool - Norwich services stop.
-However mainline services from Leeds, Sheffield and London run through at high speed, and do not stop.
-Interchange with mainline services can be made at Sheffield and Chesterfield.
+East Midlands Railway and CrossCountry trains also use the line between Sheffield and Chesterfield.
+However, with the exception of a few peak-time Liverpool - Norwich trains, they pass through Dronfield without stopping.
+Passengers from Dronfield wishing to use these services must therefore change trains at Sheffield or Chesterfield.